Hey!

 It was all a dream… but what happens when you actually start making that dream a reality?

-Picture this: It’s December 8th, 6 PM, 80 degrees, and I’m sitting beachside in Grenada with Brian, recording our podcast with actual sailboats and crashing waves behind us.
+If you’ve ever dreamed about opening a bar in the Caribbean, let me tell you what it actually looks like — because it’s nothing like what you see on Instagram.
+It’s December 8th, 6 PM, 80 degrees, and I’m sitting beachside in Grenada with Brian, recording our podcast with actual sailboats and crashing waves behind us.
 Not a fake Zoom background.
 Not a staged photo.
-This is real life.
+This is real life, and we are actively in the process of opening a bar in the Caribbean.

 Brian and I have narrowed down our top two locations: Grenada and St. Vincent/Bequia.
 This trip was all about getting serious — really serious — about making this happen.
 We’re talking meetings with real estate agents, attorneys, government officials, and local community leaders.
 This isn’t vacation mode.
 This is entrepreneurship in action.

 Sometimes a place can be gorgeous and still be wrong for you.
 This property was stunning, but it just didn’t fit what we’re building.
-Lesson learned: Don’t settle for “pretty good” when you’re meant for “absolutely perfect.”
+Lesson learned: don’t settle for “pretty good” when you’re meant for “absolutely perfect.”

 This was on our radar from before, but seeing it again with fresh eyes showed us the truth.
 Yes, we thought we needed three acres.
 But massive land on a steep slope that we can’t actually build on?
 That’s not opportunity — that’s a money pit.
 Plus, it was way out of budget.
 We’re building something sustainable, not going broke chasing a fantasy.

-Y’all.
-THIS is the property we fell in love with last year when we first visited Grenada.
+This is the property we fell in love with last year when we first visited Grenada.
 Coming back confirmed it: this could be home.

 We’re committed to using local contractors, local artisans, and local community members for everything we build.
 This isn’t about Americans coming in and taking over.
 This is about partnership, collaboration, and lifting up the people who call this island home.

-1. You Have to Show Up In Person Virtual tours and Zoom calls will only get you so far.
+1. You have to show up in person Virtual tours and Zoom calls will only get you so far.
 At some point, you have to be willing to get on the plane, drive the scary roads, and see things with your own eyes.
 Stop hiding behind “research” and start taking action.

-4. Your Timeline Matters We’re launching in 2028.
+4. Your timeline matters We’re launching in 2028.
 That three-year timeline keeps us grounded, realistic, and patient.
 We’re not rushing.
 We’re not panicking.
 We’re building something that will last.

-Tomorrow: Government officials and attorneys.
+Tomorrow: government officials and attorneys.
 More exploring.
 More praying.

 It’s December.
 It’s 80 degrees.
 And this could be yours in 2028 at The Homestead Hideaway.

-Until then, keep dreaming BIGGIE.
+Until then, keep dreaming Biggie.

 Share